need R actor

 etc. These new actors are described in a new set of bugs (see bug #2043).

-#7 Updated by Dan Higgins almost 14 years ago
+#7 Updated by Dan Higgins about 14 years ago

 Closing this bug because the RExpression actor has been created.
 This actor